Who we are

 March: FT expands to the Private Debt segment, offering financing mechanisms to small and medium-size companies with high growth potential.

-May: FT launched a preferred equity fund for US$ 12 million to support three real estate companies with development projects in several regions in Chile.
+May: FT launches a preferred equity fund for US$ 12 million to finance three real estate companies with development projects in several regions in Chile.

 October: In partnership with EverWest, a North American firm with decades of experience in the real estate business, FT launched two real estate funds in the United States, to acquire medium-sized office buildings using a value add strategy, which consists of repair and lease the offices for long terms.
 EverWest contributes 10% of the equity and acts as manager of the funds.